ogoregen/allegro/README.md

 Allegro is an asynchronous messaging web application.
-This document aims its inner workings to contributors.
+This document aims explaining its inner workings to contributors.

 ## Creating Views